 - What if I want to attend a session but have a schedule conflict?

-- FELTG plans to record this session, and will make the recording available for purchase after the conclusion of the event.
+- FELTG plans to record every session, and will make recordings available for purchase after the conclusion of the event.

 - Can I share my access link with co-workers?